TheCoolerKanjuu/zark-os/README.md

 <!-- LICENSE -->
 ## License

-Distributed under the GNU General Public License v3.0 License.
+Distributed under the Affero GNU General Public License v3.0 License.
 See `LICENSE.txt` for more information.

 <!-- CONTACT -->
 ## Contact